 The boring answer is that backend web development is the process of building the server-side of websites and web applications.
+It primarily focuses on handling the logic, data processing, and communication between the user’s web browser and the server.

 Django is a popular Python-based framework for building web applications.
 It provides pre-built components and conventions, which simplifies the web app development process and allows developers to focus on writing their application’s specific logic rather than dealing with repetitive tasks.
+Basically, it’s all about reusability.

 Part of being in the software development space means I’m near a lot of entrepreneurs.
 Code is a powerful building block, and that appeals to a lot of self-taught big thinkers.